Updated for 2017

-Yet it IS possible to make money writing in OTHER ways – welcome to the world of the freelance writer.
+Yet it IS possible to make money writing in OTHER ways while we write our specs and unpublished novels – welcome to the wonderful world of the freelance writer!

 Freelance writers are available to hire for any number of writing jobs, small, medium or large.
 Here are the various ways you can write for money:

-Corporate work.
 All the copy in university and college prospectuses, CD Roms, on websites, in computer games, company text message alerts, toy themes, greeting card slogans and even on cereal boxes needs to be written by somebody – and that somebody can be YOU.
-It’s difficult work to source – it’s rarely advertised – but writing to various companies can really help get your foot in the door on this one.
-Some are advertised on the paid-for site, Write This Moment, which is worth joining in my opinion: just £24 for the year.

 1) It takes time to set yourself up